-Are You Hooked on Hatred?
+Are We Hooked on Hatred?

 You thought you could stop any time.
 Next thing you know, you’re hooked.